Koorai silk sari: Cultural significance

-In Tamil Hindu weddings, the Koorai Pattu Pudavai is traditionally worn during the muhurtham—the auspicious moment when the mangalsutra is tied—an event believed to promote marital harmony.
-The saree's colors are culturally symbolic: green is associated with fertility and growth, while yellow represents prosperity.
+In Tamil Hindu weddings, the Koorai silk sari is traditionally worn during the muhūrtam—the auspicious moment when the mangalsutra is tied—an event believed to promote marital harmony.
+The sari's colours are culturally symbolic: green is associated with fertility and growth, while yellow represents prosperity.
 Variants with wide borders are often offered to temples as devotional offerings.
-Despite evolving fashion trends, the saree continues to be valued in certain communities as part of bridal attire, contributing to the preservation of Tamil Nadu's textile heritage.
+Despite evolving fashion trends, the sari continues to be valued in certain communities as part of bridal attire, contributing to the preservation of Tamil Nadu's textile heritage.

 Decline and revival

-The Koorai Pattu weaving industry has faced significant challenges, with the number of weavers dropping from thousands to an estimated 20–30 by the 2020s.
+The Koorai silk weaving industry has faced significant challenges, with the number of weavers dropping from thousands to an estimated 20–30 by the 2020s.
 Some reports suggest only five weavers remain in local cooperatives.
 Factors contributing to the decline include lack of awareness, reduced demand, and younger generations pursuing alternative careers.
 Revival initiatives focus on promotional campaigns, design innovations, and cooperative support, but the craft's survival depends on broader recognition and patronage.
 The economic viability of the craft remains precarious due to limited market reach and competition from modern textiles.

-The Koorai Pattu weaving industry has experienced a significant decline, with the number of active weavers decreasing from several thousand to an estimated 20 to 30 by the 2020s.
+The Koorai silk weaving industry has experienced a significant decline, with the number of active weavers decreasing from several thousand to an estimated 20 to 30 by the 2020s.
 Some reports indicate that as few as five weavers remain within local cooperatives.
 Contributing factors include limited public awareness, declining demand, and a shift among younger generations toward alternative employment opportunities.
 Revival efforts have focused on promotional campaigns, design innovation, and cooperative-based support; however, the continued survival of the craft is considered dependent on wider recognition and sustained patronage.
-The economic viability of Koorai Pattu weaving remains uncertain due to restricted market access and competition from mass-produced textiles.
+The economic viability of Koorai silk weaving remains uncertain due to restricted market access and competition from mass-produced textiles.